The Kurdish Alphabet

 Ü üV vW wX xY yZ z

 The Kurdish Latin Alphabet uses the Latin script.
-It has been derived from the Kurdish Hawar alphabet.
+It has been derived from the Kurdish Hawar Alphabet.

 Example and Conversion Table